 The 2021 Benelli Leoncino focuses on the simple pleasures of motorcycling.
 First, it catches your eye with its unique retro-nouveau styling, then sweetens the pot with a decidedly sporty Italian chassis and seals the deal with an affordable $6,199 price tag.
 Like the original Leoncino, a humble 125 released in 1951, there are no fancy electronics to get lost in and no stratospheric horsepower figures to threaten your license.
 The “little lion” — mi scuci — Leoncino, runs with the premise that less is more and promises an uncomplicated, refreshingly carefree riding experience that can satisfy entry-level and experienced riders alike.
 It also doesn’t hurt that this roadster’s personality brims with youthful exuberance that always prompts me to give the lion ornament on the front fender a post-ride pat of approval.

 Benelli has the kind of history and cultural significance that some other manufacturers can only dream of.
 With such a rich pedigree to draw from, Stefano Casanova, Benelli’s Lead Designer, didn’t take the easy way out.
-In reviving a name like the Leoncino, Casanova and his team could have created a retro-reproduction and then kicked their feet up for leisurely midafternoon espresso or two.
-Instead, they reimagined quintessential Italian design cues (like those in the “Silver Shotgun” feature on page 18) for the modern age, creating a unique offering.
+In reviving a name like the Leoncino, Casanova and his team could have created a retro-reproduction and then kicked their feet up for leisurely mid-afternoon espresso or two.
+Instead, they reimagined quintessential Italian design cues (like those in the “Silver Shotgun” exhibit that ran at the Petersen Automotive Museum) for the modern age, creating a unique offering.

 In the U.S., the Leoncino is part of a two-bike lineup, which includes the standard street-biased roadster model shown here and the Leoncino Trail, a scrambler variant with more suspension travel and spoked wheels with a 19-inch front and 90/10 adventure tires.
 Both share a liquid-cooled, DOHC, 500cc parallel twin has the eagerness and playful nature of a kitten, with a friendly disposition to match.
 Our recent test of Benelli’s TRK502X, which has the same powerplant, put down 38 horsepower at 8,900 rpm and 29 lb-ft of torque at 4,500 rpm on the Jett Tuning dyno.
 Those modest performance figures only go to show that relying on spec-sheet numbers alone can be misleading.
 With a good splash of bottom-end torque and decent midrange power on tap, the Leoncino is happy to prowl the urban sprawl or comfortably zip along the freeway.
 When the opportunity arises, it doesn’t shy away from a good sprint through the canyons, either.
 It all adds up to a machine that won’t rip the grips from a newly minted rider’s hands yet still delivers enough pep to hold a seasoned pilot’s attention.